haquema/makers-javascript-fndamentals/contents/5-testing-with-jest.md

 Note: you might need to use the `.toEqual()` matcher rather than `.toBe()` — and research a bit how those two are different.

-Once completed, you should be able to run `jest --verbose` from the terminal and get an ouput similar to this one:
+Once completed, you should be able to run `jest --verbose` from the terminal and get an output similar to this one:

 ```bash
 $ jest --verbose